Jeff Allen (musician)

-Jeffrey Allen (born 23 April 1946, Matlock, Derbyshire) is an English rock and blues session drummer.
+Jeffrey Allen (born 23 April 1946) is an English rock and blues session drummer.
 Allen is best known for his work with East of Eden, Snowy White, Bonnie Tyler, Mick Taylor and Van Morrison.

 He is not to be confused, although in many listings often is, with the similarly named former drummer with the British glam rock outfit, Hello, whose brother is Ultravox's Chris Cross.

 Biography

 Allen became the drummer with the Glasgow based band, The Beatstalkers, who played residencies at the Marquee Club in London, and the Frankfurt and Cologne 'Storeyville' clubs.
 Allen joined East of Eden in 1971, and his percussion work appeared on five of their albums in the 1970s.
 In the early 1980s, working as a freelance session musician, Allen played on albums recorded by Bonnie Tyler (Goodbye to the Island), Murray Head (Voices) and John Martyn (Well Kept Secret).
 In 1986, Allen joined Snowy White's Blues Agency, and drummed on their 1988 album, Change My Life.